rcorbish/node-linalg/README.md

 # API

 This is the C++ docs, which shows all the nodejs functions and a few examples.
 I'll keep this up to date as the unerlying code changes.
+NB. the javascript calls start with lowercase letters.

 [documentation](https://rcorbish.ydns.eu/lalg/classWrappedArray.html)